Overview: Red Spot on Eye

 - Heavy lifting

-Even just a speck of dust trapped behind your contact lenses can result in irritation to the eye.
+Even just a speck of dust trapped behind your contact lenses can irritate the eye.
 If you respond by rubbing your eye, this can worsen the irritation and cause redness or broken blood vessels.

 If you feel something in your eye, remove the contact lens, and clean it thoroughly.
 Do not wear contact lenses longer than your eye doctor suggests, and always replace them when necessary.

-When you are outdoors, wear sunglasses to protect your eyes against wind, dirt, and debris.
+Wear sunglasses to protect your eyes against wind, dirt, and debris when you are outdoors.
 It would help if you also used suitable eye protection for sports and other activities that could cause something to fly into your eye.

 Sickle cell disease is an inherited bleeding disorder.
 It is characterized by chronic anemia and intermittent pain.
 Sickle cell disease is caused by abnormally shaped blood cells with problems transferring hemoglobin and oxygen throughout the body.